 Singapore's longest-serving finance minister Richard Hu dies aged 96

-Deputy Prime Minister Lawrence Wong and the Ministry of Finance paid tribute to Dr Hu, who was Singapore's Finance Minister from 1985 to 2001.
+Deputy Prime Minister Lawrence Wong and Deputy Prime Minister Heng Swee Keat paid tribute to Dr Hu, who was Singapore's Finance Minister from 1985 to 2001.

 SINGAPORE: Dr Richard Hu, who served as Singapore's Finance Minister for 16 years, died on Friday (Sep 8).
 He was 96.